isomerpages/nparks-sgf/_about-sgf/Accomodation.md

 variant: tiptap
 description: ""
 ---
-<p>Singapore Garden Festival 2024 is thrilled to announce Pan Pacific Singapore
+<p>Singapore Garden Festival 2024 is thrilled to announce <a href="https://www.panpacific.com/en/hotels-and-resorts/pp-marina.html" rel="noopener noreferrer nofollow" target="_blank">Pan Pacific Singapore</a> as
-as our Official Hotel Partner.</p>
+our Official Hotel Partner.</p>
 <p>
 <br>This collaboration offers exclusive rates to our valued visitors during
 their visit to the festival.
 We take great pride in working with the Pan